nmfs-openscapes/2024-nmfs-champions/README.md

 Cohorts running concurrently in Fall 2024 with research teams and individuals from across NMFS Centers and Offices.

+This Cohort has completed.
+Their work is featured by NOAA Fisheries: [Open Science Momentum at NOAA Fisheries](https://www.fisheries.noaa.gov/science-blog/open-science-momentum-noaa-fisheries).

 <img src="horst-champions-trailhead.png" align="right" width="450">

 ## Cohort Agendas